 - Until September 2020, the District had very minimal financial activity since it was formed in June 2003 as a "taxing" district in a four district restructuring of the original Forest Lakes Metropolitan District, which had been in existence since 1985.
-In September 2020 the District issued \$7.560 million of limited tax general obligation bonds in order to reimburse some of the past obligations of Forest Lakes Metropolitan District (FLMD) to the Developer for water, sewer, drainage and park and landscaping infrastructure for the benefit of the residents of the Forest Lakes development.
+In September the District issued \$7.560 million of limited tax general obligation bonds in order to reimburse some of the past obligations of Forest Lakes Metropolitan District (FLMD) to the Developer for water, sewer, drainage and park and landscaping infrastructure for the benefit of the residents of the Forest Lakes development.
 The 2020 Bonds were issued at a premium of \$169,404. - The District used the net proceeds from the 2020 bond issue to pay a portion of the accumulated interest expense on prior Developer Advances used to fund infrastructure for the Forest Lakes development.
 After providing for issuance expenses and the creation of both a Bond Fund (capitalized interest) and a Bond Reserve Fund, the remaining proceeds of \$6,148,884 were transferred to the Paying Agent on behalf of FLMD to pay a portion of the accumulated interest on Developer Advances from Forest Lakes LLC. - The District began collecting a \$5,000 per lot Facilities Development Fee as lots in Forest Lakes Filing #5 have been sold.
 At year-end 2020, \$40,000 had been collected.
-During 2021, an additional \$125,000 in Facilities Development Fees were collected for Filing #5 lots.
+During 2021, an additional \$125,000 in Facilities Development Fees were collected for Filing #5 and Filing #6 lots.
+During 2022, an additional \$310,000 in Facilities Development Fees were collected for Filing #6 and Filing #7 lots.
+During 2023, an additional \$265,000 in Facilities Development Fees were collected for Filing #6 and Filing #6 and Filing #7 lots.
+During 2024, an additional \$160,000 in Facilities Development Fees were collected for Filing #7 lot sales.
 These revenues along with the debt service portion of the certified property tax and a proportionate share of the specific ownership tax are pledged to the repayment of the 2020 bonds.
-These revenues are remitted to the bond issue Trustee monthly and, per the terms of the Indenture of Trust, are deposited into a Surplus Fund for the bonds. - As of the close of the current fiscal year, the District held \$3,821 in its checking account and \$947,010 in the three bond accounts with its Trustee. - The District made debt service payments interest only on the 2020 bonds on June 1, 2022 and December 1, 2022 of \$189,000 for each payment which was funded from amounts held in the Bond Fund. - The District does carry liability insurance through the Colorado Special District Association insurance pool.
-To the extent revenues permit, the District does reimburse FLMD for the legal and management services provided on its behalf.
+These revenues are remitted to the bond issue Trustee monthly and, per the terms of the Indenture of Trust, are deposited into either the Bond Fund or the Surplus Fund for the bonds. - As of the close of the current fiscal year, the District held \$23,528 in its checking account and \$1,214,484 in the three bond accounts with its Trustee. - The District made debt service payments interest only on the 2020 bonds on June 1, 2024 and December 1, 2024 of \$189,000 for each payment which was funded from amounts held in the Bond Fund. - The District carries liability insurance through the Colorado Special District Association insurance pool.
+To the extent revenues permit, the District reimburses FLMD for the legal and management services provided on its behalf.